kalyani33/kalyani33/README.md

 <h1 align="center">Hi 👋, I'm Kalyani</h1>
-<h3 align="center">A passionate Backend developer from India,Hyderabad</h3>
+<h3 align="center">A passionate Data Engineer from India,Hyderabad</h3>
 Welcome to my GitHub,
-I am currently working as a Backend Developer.
+I am currently working as a Data Engineer.
-In my repos you will find Java / Python / Javascript projects, exercises and experiments.
+In my repos you will find Data engineering tools/Java / Python projects, exercises and experiments.

 I also love Automation and Artifical Intelligence(exploring on GenAI currenlty), I hope you can find something useful or interesting around here.I generally document my learning here.